tam724/ProjectF/README.md

 ProjectF
 ========
-It is just a funny little game :) Just try it out!
+It is just a funny little game :)

 ========